Neural 3D Video Synthesis from Multi-view Video: Introduction

-Recent neural volume rendering approaches \cite{Mildenhall20eccv,Lombardi19tog} show a promising direction to reconstruct and render complex scenes with intricate geometry and view-dependency from multi-view input.
-Neural radiance fields (NeRF) \cite{Mildenhall20eccv} represents a static scene based on a Multi-Layer Perceptron (MLP) that maps a continuous 5D coordinate (camera position $\mathbf{x}$ and viewing direction $\mathbf{d}$) to local color and opacity estimates.
-This representation allows for high-fidelity reproduction of extremely complex real-world scenes that would pose significant challenges to commonly used representations and algorithms, while its continuous nature and compact memory footprint do not limit the resolution of the representations or final rendering.
-However, the ray casting, required both to train and to render a neural radiance field, involves hundreds of MLP evaluations for \emph{each} ray.
+Neural radiance fields (NeRF) \cite{Mildenhall20eccv} offer a way to circumvent this problem: instead of directly encoding the plenoptic function, they encode the radiance field of the scene in an implicit, coordinate-based function, which can be sampled through ray casting to approximate the plenoptic function.
+However, the ray casting, which is required to train and to render a neural radiance field, involves hundreds of MLP evaluations for \emph{each} ray.
 While this might be acceptable for a static snapshot of a scene, directly reconstructing a dynamic scene as a sequence of per-frame neural radiance fields would be prohibitive as both storage and training time increase linearly with time.
-For example, to represent a $10$ second-long, $30$fps multi-view video recording by 18 cameras, which we later demonstrate with our method, a per-frame NeRF would require about 15,000 GPU hours in training and about $1$ GB in storage.
+For example, to represent a $10$ second, \SI{30}{FPS} multi-view video recording by 18 cameras, which we later demonstrate with our method, a per-frame NeRF would require about \SI{15000}{GPU} hours in training and about \SI{1}{GB} in storage.
 More importantly, such obtained representations would only reproduce the world as a discrete set of snapshots, lacking any means to reproduce the world in-between.
 On the other hand, Neural Volumes \cite{Lombardi19tog} is able to handle dynamic objects and even renders at interactive frame rates.
-Its limitation is the underlying dense uniform voxel grid that limits the resolution and/or size of the reconstructed dynamic scene due to the inherent $O(n^3)$ memory complexity.
-This approach is restricted to modeling single objects in isolation and cannot be easily extended to an entire dynamic scene.
+Its limitation is the dense uniform voxel grid that limits resolution and/or size of the reconstructed scene due to the inherent $O(n^3)$ memory complexity.

-In this paper, we propose a novel approach to the 3D video synthesis of complex, dynamic real-world scenes that enables high-quality view synthesis and motion interpolation while being compact.
+In this paper, we propose a novel approach for 3D video synthesis of complex, dynamic real-world scenes that enables high-quality view synthesis and motion interpolation while being compact.
 Videos typically consist of a time-invariant component under stable lighting and a continuously changing time-variant component.
 This dynamic component typically exhibits locally correlated geometric deformations and appearance changes between frames.
 By exploiting this fact, we propose to reconstruct a dynamic neural radiance field based on two novel contributions.